ryanpcmcquen/config-o-matic/README.md

 3 options are presented when running the ROOT script:

 1. NEARFREE: Follows http://freeslack.net/, but does not remove the kernel.
+This is NOT compatible with other options.
 2. VANILLA: Does not install any extra packages.
 3. MATE: Installs the Mate desktop environment.